yangheng95/PyABSA/README.md

 # Quick Start

 Install this repo by `pip install sentinfer`.

-1. Train our model your in your dataset:
+1. Train our model your in your custom dataset:

 ```
 from sentinfer.main.functional import train, load_trained_model